act-rules/act-rules.github.io/_rules/SC4-1-2-form-field-has-name.md

 #### Passed example 6

-Accessible name does not only consist of seperator characters.
+The accessible name is not only whitespace.

 ```html
 <label>